Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 - `delay_trigger::Dict`  A dictionary that contains
   - Keys: Indices of reactions defined in `JumpSystem` that can trigger the delay reaction see [indices in the `JumpSystem`](@ref indice_notice).
 Here we have the first reaction $S+I\Rightarrow E+ I$ that will trigger the transfer from $E$ to $I$ after time $\tau$, hence the key here is `1`.

-  - Values: A update function that determines how to update the delay channel.
-In this example, once the delay reaction is trigged, the first delay channel will be added a delay time $\tau$.
+  - Values: An update function that determines how to update the delay channel.
+In this example, once the delay reaction is triggered, the first delay channel will be added a delay time $\tau$.
+The update function has two inputs: 1. `integrator`: which stores the current state of the reactants (`integrator.u`) and the delay channels (`integrator.de_chan`); 2. `rng`: the random seed for a given stochastic simulation.

 - `delay_interrupt::Dict`
   - There are no delay interrupt reactions in this example so we set `delay_interrupt = Dict()`.